 - Ask about which ATM withdrawal limits for both online and offline ATMS.
 While your bank can inform you of the banks that are in their system (online), often you won’t be able to easily tell, so make sure the limit for both options is where you would like it to be.
 Petitioning for it to be raised is easy, but it does take a few days, so plan ahead.

 3. Itinerary (plan ahead, but be flexible) – The internet provides easy access to planning and making reservations as we create the trip of our dreams.
-I highly recommend planning out what you want to see, purchasing tickets for certain events in advance and mapping out your day-to-day excursions as some events only happen on certain days (for example: Le Marche aux Puces in Paris is only open on Saturday, Sunday and Monday – knowing this, you can make sure that you have one of those mornings free); however, with that said, upon arrival, be flexible and open to what opportunities present themselves.
+I highly recommend planning out what you want to see, purchasing tickets for certain events in advance and mapping out your day-to-day excursions as some events only happen on certain days (for example: Le Marche aux Puces in Paris is only open on Saturday, Sunday and Monday, and the Musée du Louvre is closed on Tuesdays); however, with that said, upon arrival, be flexible and open to what opportunities present themselves.
 By having a plan, you have a foundation from which to spring from, as opposed to arriving and not knowing what to do.

 Last month I shared with you a travel app to help organize your travel itineraries named Tripit.
 It is a wonderful way to sync your travel with travel partners or share your itinerary with family and friends back home who you want to share the details/specifics of your trip in case of an emergency.